blakeb211/third_game/0README.md

 Purpose of project: Re-Write Second Shooter to run faster and have the explosion
                     and enemy AI effects that I want

-ADD WALLS
 Bullets RESPOND TO DYING by exploding

-add a quadtree from codinggame video
+ADD COLLISION MANAGER AND MAKE WORK WITH BULLETS
+COLOR FRONT PIXELS OF BULLET1

+WALLS
+  have a wall building functions

 READ THROUGH 3 OTHER GAME CODES
 READ THROUGH MY CODE
 READ THROUGH SFML API AGAIN

+add a quadtree from codinggame video

 HAVE TO USE AXIS ALIGNED COLLISION DETECTION
 LOOK INTO QUAD TREES